Skip to main content

 It is also possible that the card expires, is blocked, etc. somewhere between the time of reservation and the time of capture.
 We can't know in advance what will happen.

-In many cases the bank will have a register of expired reservations, and they will force the capture through if the account allows this.
+In many cases, the bank will have a register of expired reservations, and they will force the capture through if the account allows this.
 This will put the account in the negative.

 Customers may, understandably, be dissatisfied if the capture puts their account in the negative, so please avoid this.

-Capture can be made up to 180 days after reservation.
 Attempting to capture an older payment will result in a HTTP 400 Bad Request.

 Why does capture fail?